On the Tanaka formula for the derivative of self-intersection local time of fBm: A Fubini theorem for the WIS integral

 \section{A Fubini theorem for the WIS integral}

-There are several different ways one can integrate with respect to fBm as can be seen in \cite{biagini2008} or \cite{mishura2008}.
-We use the integral based on the fractional white noise theory introduced in \cite{elliot2003} (see also \cite{biagini2004}, \cite[Ch.
+In this appendix we prove a Fubini theorem for the WIS integral.
+We note that there are several different ways one can integrate with respect to fBm as can be seen in \cite{biagini2008} or \cite{mishura2008}.
+The WIS integral is based on the fractional white noise theory introduced in \cite{elliot2003} (see also \cite{biagini2004}, \cite[Ch.
 4]{biagini2008}).
-In particular, we adopt the nomenclature of \cite{biagini2008} and call this stochastic integral the Wick-It\^o-Skorohod (WIS) integral.

-In an effort to be somewhat self-contained, in this section we summarize some results concerning white noise and the WIS integral.
-For more details we refer the reader to \cite{holden1996,elliot2003,biagini2004}.
-The only new result in the section is Theorem \ref{lemma:Fubini} which is standard for other stochastic integrals (cf. \cite[Theorem 3.7]{cheridito2005}, \cite[Theorem 1.13.1]{mishura2008}); however, we have found no reference for such results with respect to Hida distributios and the WIS integral.
+In an effort to be somewhat self-contained, we first summarize some results concerning white noise and the WIS integral.
+For more details we refer the reader to \cite{hida1993white, holden1996,elliot2003,biagini2004}.
+The only new result in this appendix is Theorem \ref{lemma:Fubini} which is standard for other constructions of stochastic integrals with respect to fBm (cf. \cite[Theorem 3.7]{cheridito2005}, \cite[Theorem 1.13.1]{mishura2008}); however, we have found no reference for such results with respect to Hida distributions and the WIS integral.
 Theorem \ref{lemma:Fubini} follows easily once one has the right definitions.
-Its formulation may prove useful in its own right, but the main reason for its presentation here is due to its role in proving the Tanaka formula.
+Its formulation may be of interest in its own right, but the main reason for its presentation here is due to its role in proving the Tanaka formula.